andrewkember/dev.kemli/content/posts/2021-03-pi-thing.md

-Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
+Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law. robot@raspberrypi:~ $

-SSH is enabled and the default password for the 'pi' user has not been changed.
-This is a security risk - please login as the 'pi' user and type 'passwd' to set a new password.

-robot@raspberrypi:~ $

 ```

 ## Set hostname

 ```
+robot@raspberrypi:~ $ echo "mon-livingroom" | sudo tee /etc/hostname
+mon-livingroom

+robot@raspberrypi:~ $ sudo sed -i 's/raspberrypi/mon-livingroom/g' /etc/hosts

+robot@raspberrypi:~ $ sudo reboot

+$ ssh robot@mon-livingroom.myhomedomain -i ./rpi-key
+The authenticity of host 'mon-livingroom.myhomedomain (172.80.43.99)' can't be established.
+ECDSA key fingerprint is SHA256:6ryJBtgVc3k1liVATeBBXnapErFLAArbhVhwoFu7aw0.
+Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
+Warning: Permanently added 'mon-livingroom.myhomedomain' (ECDSA) to the list of known hosts.
+Linux mon-livingroom 5.4.83+ #1379 Mon Dec 14 13:06:05 GMT 2020 armv6l

+The programs included with the Debian GNU/Linux system are free software;
+the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

+Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
+Last login: Fri Mar 26 22:05:57 2021 from 172.80.41.127
+robot@mon-livingroom:~ $
 ```

+<!--
 `ansible-playbook -i hosts site.yml --user <user> --ask-pass -vvvv`
-<!--

  -->
 To be continued...